 - to work with partner agencies for more effective policing;

 - to maximize the efficiencies of resources through an intelligence-led model; and

 - to effectively communicate public safety.

-Our 2015 Citizen Survey ranked concerns about crime relatively low, while noting Police Services as one of the primary strengths.
-Ninety-four per cent of survey respondents said they felt the city was safe and the majority say community safety has not changed over the past three years.
+Our 2018 Citizen Survey ranked concerns about crime relatively low, while noting Police Services as one of the primary strengths.
+Eighty-seven per cent of survey respondents said they felt the city was safe.